To view the status of service starting.

 Checking the Configuration of the Installed Logstash

-The configuration of Logstash is stored in the /var/opt/logstash/<instance-name>/
+The configuration of Logstash is stored in the /var/opt/logstash/<instance-name>/settings* directory by default.

 vi /var/opt/logstash/<instance-name>/settings/logstash.yml